Solirs/flatbuffers-gwt/README.md

 Both the runtime and source code generated using flatc work.

 # Limitations
-Can't use Utf8Old as it's whole point is to rely on a part of the stdlib that's not implemented by GWT/LibGDX.
+Can't use Utf8Old as its whole point is to rely on a part of the stdlib that's not implemented by GWT/LibGDX.
 May *require* LibGDX as it implements several classes which are missing in GWT's stdlib implementation.